sugarcoat/sugarcoat/README.md

 ### `template String` ###

 *(Optional)* Used with the above option, `type`.
 Declares which partial to use when rendering variables.
 The default partial is `variable`.
 Provided alternate renderings include the options `color` or `typography`.
-If you'd like to designate your own partial, see "Custom Templating"
+If you'd like to designate your own partial, see [Custom Templating]()

 ```js
 {